Extension of Killing vector fields beyond compact Cauchy horizons: Extension of Killing vector fields

-Define the smooth two-form $\o$ on $(-\e, \e) \times \H$ as the solution to the following linear transport equation:
+Define the smooth two-form $\o$ on $(-\e, \e) \times \H$ as the unique solution to the following linear transport equation:

 for any $X, Y \in T((-\e, \e) \times \H)$.
-The following tensors were introduced in \cite{IonescuKlainerman2013}*{Def.
-2.3}.
-For convenience, we use abstract index notation and the Einstein summation convention.
-Let
+The following tensors were introduced in \cite{IonescuKlainerman2013}*{Def.\ 2.3}.
+For convenience, we use abstract index notation and the Einstein summation convention:

-where $R$ is the Riemannian curvature tensor.
-Ionescu-Klainerman show in \cite{IonescuKlainerman2013}*{Prop.
-2.10} that these tensors satisfy a homogeneous system of linear wave equations coupled to linear transport equations, given \eqref{eq: omega transport}.
-In other words, there are smooth tensors $A_1, A_2$ such that
+where $R$ is the Riemann curvature tensor.
+Ionescu and Klainerman show in \cite{IonescuKlainerman2013}*{Prop.
+2.10} that these tensors satisfy a homogeneous system of linear wave equations, coupled to linear transport equations, assuming \eqref{eq: omega transport}.
+In other words, there are smooth endomorphism fields $A_1, A_2$ such that